LarsBehrenberg/testing-copy/content/posts/impressionist-news.md

         imageTitle: Check out the 23 versions of Van Gogh's Sunflowers at the Amsterdam Van Gogh Museum
 ---
-## On this page, updated on a weekly basis, we give you the latest impressionist news.
+### On this page, updated on a weekly basis, we give you the latest impressionist news.

-Learn about the latest impressionist exhibitions, auctions and research.
+Learn about the more recent impressionist exhibitions, auctions and research.
 Highlights from the past six months include:

 * Museums and exhibitions are starting to re-open after Covid-19 lockdown.
 * Various museums putting on virtual tours, galleries and other activities to help you cope with Covid-19 lockdown.